 - At least 5 days prior to an elective admission as an inpatient in a Hospital, extended care or Rehabilitation facility, hospice facility, or residential treatment facility.

 - At least 30 days prior to the initial evaluation for organ transplant services.

 - At least 30 days prior to receiving clinical trial services.

-- Within 24 hours of an inpatient admission, including for mental health or substance use treatment.
+- Within 24 hours of any inpatient admission, including for mental health or substance use disorder treatment.